 Another way to tell if a passionfruit is ripe is by its texture.
 We want them to be wrinkly with small dimples.
 They aren’t much to look at but they are at its best.
 The Panama variety however has a much smoother texture and don’t go as wrinkly as the others.

-How to Make Passionfruit and Kiwi Salad with Tangelo Granita
+How to Make Gold Kiwi Salad with Tangelo Granita

 How to Make Granita